typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 </div>

 There is some freedom in forming and composing our statements.
-For example, as shown below, we could write our single statement with three properties:
+For example, as shown below, we could write our single statement with three constraints:

 ```typeql
 $p isa person, has full-name 'Masako Holley', has email $email;
 ```

-However, you can also use separate patterns to achieve the same result:
+However, we can also use separate patterns to achieve the same result:

 ```typeql
 $p isa person;